Stomach capacity of newborns

 Biologically from Day 10 to toddler, aged one, the amounts should be gradually increased.
 A newborns stomach does not stretch.
 Science reports it takes 4-5 hours for milk to leave a newborns stomach – there digestive process is slower than adults in the stomach.
 This innate human biology actually then tells us that newborns do not require 'small feeds frequently' like is widely taught.
 What they do require is a good amount of time between their feeds to allow the acid and enzymes to break down the nutrients in the milk appropriately.

 As for breastfeeding, one cannot of course be so exact as each mother's supply differs as does the baby's latch.
 So what I am about to say is said in very general terms.
 The majority of newborns can take what they need within 10-15 minutes of being continually latched and with a consistent suck.
 So what is a consistent suck?
 Generally, your baby should be showing you the ratio of one suck one swallow for the first 2-4 minutes of the feed.
-This would then slow to two sucks one swallow, moving to four or five sucks one swallow by the end of the 10-15 minutes.
+This would then slow to two sucks one swallow, moving to four or five sucks one swallow by the end of the 10-15 minutes (you can read more about a baby's nutritive suck ratio here).
 Some baby's however need to be latched for 20 minutes to gain what they need but generally, feeding beyond this time overloads their digestive system creating behaviours like sporadic sleep, pedaling legs, arching backwards, bopping on and off the breast when feeding and the possible diagnosis of colic and reflux - or what I like to define as Digestive Overload the cause of these behaviours.

 Feeding in accordance with stomach capacity is vital in preventing digestive issues at the newborn age.
 We generally help our children gauge their food intake for every other stage of life but for some reason, we often ignore this key component for healthy digestive function in newborns and infants, the one's that need it the most.